am-eskandari/comp2216-user-guide-project/docs/using-formulas.md

 ## Entering a Formula

-To enter a formula in a cell, follow these steps:
+To use a formula in your spreadsheet:

 1. Click on the cell where you want to enter the formula.